What Would Don Kirkpatrick Suggest Doing to Maximize Program Outcomes?

 What Don Kirkpatrick Wanted You to Do – Part 3

 This is the final installment of What My Dad Wanted You to Do.
-Click if you missed part 1 or part 2.
 Like the previous two quick tips, this one was written by both me and my father.

 That is the reason we provide evaluation tool-building templates in our Kirkpatrick Four Levels® Evaluation Certification Program – Bronze Level, rather than samples.
 We want you to build and modify your own by selecting items that will best serve your organization from the dozens of choices we offer.